pkantue/molomolotech/Podcast/ShowNotes/ep024/Job Interview Hacks for Engineers.md

 *(Background music fades out slightly for a hands-on practice moment.)*

 **Host (Paulin):**
 *"Now, let’s get practical.
-A common interview question for engineers is: ‘How would you optimize code efficiency?’
+During an interview conversation, a common question for engineers is: ‘How would you optimize code efficiency?’

 Here’s a simple MATLAB exercise: